allenai/s2-folks/API_RELEASE_NOTES.md

 # **August 2024**
 ### **Breaking Changes**
-  * We can no longer approve requests from free emails
+  * We can no longer approve key requests from free email domains due to limited resources.
+This will not impact you if you already have a key.
+We appreciate your understanding.
-  * We can no longer approve requests for 3rd party apps.
-Please note we are working with 3rd party developers to incorporate our data into their applications wherever possible.
+  * We can no longer approve key requests for 3rd party apps.
+We are working with 3rd party developers to incorporate our data into their applications wherever possible.

 ### Ongoing Reminders:
   *  Springer abstracts: Users have commented that our Public API does not show an abstract for Springer papers.
 This is intentional due to the requirements of our agreement with Springer.